canonical/juju-dashboard-charm/README.md

 # Juju Dashboard Charm

-This repository contains charms charms that deploy the dashboard for [Juju](https://juju.is) and [JAAS](https://jaas.ai) into Machine and Kubernetes environments.
+This repository contains charms that deploy the dashboard for [Juju](https://juju.is) and [JAAS](https://jaas.ai) into Machine and Kubernetes environments.

 # Building and Testing the Machine Charm